 If you admit to using prescribed drugs or even over-the-counter products like Benadryl, this information may be enough to authorize the officer to arrest you, write up DUI charges, and then request a blood test.
 The most damaging information in most DUI cases is what comes out of a client’s mouth.
 If you want to beat a DUI, you need to remain SILENT.

-Do nothing in terms of “sobriety screening” at the roadway.
+Do nothing in terms of “sobriety screening” on the roadway.
 In Georgia, every roadside exercise or so-called “field sobriety test” is both voluntary and unscientific.
-No decent DUI lawyer will EVER tell a client to attempt to perform roadside field tests offered by a police officer, because these bogus evaluations have been the source of more innocent people being convicted of drunk driving than anything else.
+No experienced DUI lawyer will EVER tell a client to attempt to perform roadside field tests offered by a police officer, because these bogus evaluations have been the source of more innocent people being convicted of drunk driving than anything else.

 As stated above, the DUI less safe case rises or falls on these OPTIONAL evaluations.
 This unfortunate and inaccurate description (i.e., using the word “tests’) is misleading since the NHTSA standardized field sobriety tests are not “reliable” tests of sobriety at all.

-The third way to beat a DUI is to never take a roadside breathalyzer test on a hand-held, portable breath test device.
+The third way to beat a DUI is to never take a roadside breathalyzer test od-held, portable brn a haneath test device.
 In Georgia, the numeric breath test results of the hand-held preliminary breath test machine are NOT an “approved” forensic device.
 Plus, no “waiting period” is used, and the person may have had their last drink only minutes after the time of driving from the bar.